 The method for preparing this vegan spicy dark chocolate cake is an easy one.
 No need to cream hard butter and sugar.
 Thanks to the wonderful chocolate powder, it’s pretty much a case of adding the wet ingredients to the dry ones and stirring.
 The shiny dark chocolate glaze is even easier to make.

-Everyone enjoyed the cake and my cousin was delighted with his welcome back vegan bake.
+My cousin was delighted with his welcome back vegan bake.
+Luckily, everyone else enjoyed it too.
 We all thought it was strong on flavour and not too sweet – the way things should be.

 More Vegan Bakes You Might Like

 - Chocolate coconut cannellini cake

 - Easter biscuits with purple cornflour

 Thanks for visiting Tin and Thyme.
 If you make this speculaas chocolate cake, I’d love to hear about it in the comments below or via social media.
 Do share photos on social media too and use the hashtag #tinandthyme, so I can spot them.

 Spicy Dark Chocolate Cake.
 PIN IT.

 - 200 g (7oz) flour (half wholemeal spelt, half white)